 (from left to right): St. Walburga bell tower, Eichstatt, Bavaria (photo by Carol Johannes, 2009); Architect drawing; Clemens Bell Tower

 In addition, the windows of the bell tower are made out of stained glass that was saved from the remodeled Sacred Heart Chapel.
+Originally installed in the Chapel in 1957, they were designed by Max Ingrand of Paris, France, assisted by Sister Jacquelyn DuBay, OSB.
+All of the windows were removed from the Chapel in 1983.

 The fireplace lounge was included to harken back to the fireplaces in the former library in Teresa Reception Center.